Key Points

 “If untreated, the heartworm numbers can increase up to several hundred worms in the dog’s body,” Dr. Muller tells Pumpkin.
 “Heartworm disease causes lasting damage to the heart, lungs, and arteries, and can negatively affect the dog’s health and quality of life.”
 If the organ damage from heartworms is severe enough, it may be fatal.

-Instead of playing fetch, roughhousing, or running with your dog, which can be harmful to their recovery after heartworm treatment, try exercising their brain instead!
-The American Heartworm Society recommends investing in chewable toys (think Nylabones and squeakers) to keep your pup occupied, and to have them try their paws at games like puzzles and “casinos,” where they have to work to get a small treat.
+The American Heartworm Society recommends investing in chewable toys (think Nylabones and squeakers) to keep your pup occupied.
+Have them try their paws at games like puzzles, where they have to work to get a small treat.
 This will keep your pup mentally stimulated, even if they can’t move around much.

 Are some breeds more or less prone to heartworm infections?